induane/asinine-website/topics/articles/editorial/article_26.rst

 This isn't meant to be a sob story.
 I am pointing out the obvious that both men and women have their own unique problems and neither should be easily dismissed.
-We also have our own privileges, which we can debate, but isn't the focus of this piece.
+We also have our own privileges, which we can debate, but aren't the focus of this piece.

 What am I getting at?
 Our society incentivizes single motherhood (I have